warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 configurations and inhibits strong local moments.

 What about the tunneling coefficient?
 Does it affect local moments?
-Turns out this behaves like temperature: it inhibits local moments.
+Turns out it behaves like temperature: it inhibits local moments.
 To show this, we'd have to use the 2 site model, but I'll skip the math for now.

 We'll test out our predictions: we expect that as $U \rightarrow \infty$,